eigenbahr/hyrax-edl/README.md

     $ make config

-Entering your Earthdata Login application's uid (the readable userid), the EDL app's client id (unreadable), and the app's password.
+Enter your Earthdata Login application's uid (the readable userid), the EDL app's client id (unreadable), and the app's password.
 The make target will create a new file `user-access.xml` using the values you've supplied.